lhange42/Capstone-Generator/README.md

 </p>

 #### Circuit Divider
 A circuit divider basically is a system of two resistors in which if you position the wires correctly,  one between the resistors and one after the second one,  that the voltage going through those wires will be less than the voltage in the whole circuit, and as you change the ratio of the resistors the amount that the voltage is divided by is increased.
 To divide your voltage by the greatest amount you want to make the first resistor a lot larger than the second resistor.
 We are planning on testing our generator and finding out the maximum voltage then setting up a circuit divider that will guarantee a voltage under 5V so the pi can read it, since the pi only reads 0V to 5V, and to compensate the voltage divider we will just multiply the value read by the value that voltage divider divides it by to return it to its true voltage.
 A circuit divider is going to be mandatory for the methodology of our project we are going to need to be able to read the voltage of the generator in some form that will communicate with the pi because it’s the focus of the coding part of our project.
+Thankfully we found a adafruit device that allows us to read higher volts but this was still a valuable idea that we learned and I think is important.

 #### Rectifier